public-policy-and-governance

 Public healthcare systems can provide:

-- Lower overall healthcare costs.
+- Lower overall healthcare costs through centralized administration and negotiating power.

-- Negotiated prices for medications and services.
+- Negotiated prices for medications and services, often achieving lower unit costs compared to private markets.

 Advantages of Private Healthcare